kcoul/NeuralPlayer/README.md

 1. Currently only supports 44.1kHz ```.wav``` format input, more formats and sample rates will be added over time

-## Additional Prerequisites for workbenching (Use workbench2 branch)
+## Additional Prerequisites for workbenching

 1. Stock ```spleeter``` and ```basic-pitch```, which combined require python@3.10 and tensorflow@2.11
 2. You may need to uninstall python@3.11 and/or downgrade tensorflow.